 Is poorer identification specific to a subset of consonants?
 Even though the phonetic feature analysis showed DYS children to make greater errors in voicing and manner of articulation, it could be that these errors are restricted to a small subset of consonants.
-In order to test the hypothesis that DYS children are poor at identifying those consonants that are marked by low-salience acoustic cues (i.e., consonants that tend to be misidentified by AR children when presented in noise; Adlard and Hazan, 1998), we calculated information-transfer measures for the identification of individual consonants for each listener in Condition 4t4i.
-This condition was chosen because it included multiple tokens by four different talkers and thus overall error patterns were less likely to be affected by idiosyncrasies of individual talkers or tokens.
-Information-transfer measures were used in preference to a simple percent-correct measure to minimize any effects of bias in the responses.
+In order to test the hypothesis that DYS children are poor at identifying those consonants that are marked by low-salience acoustic cues (i.e., consonants which tend to be misidentified by AR children when presented in noise; Adlard and Hazan, 1998), we calculated information transfer measures for the identification of individual consonants for each listener in condition 4t4i.
+This condition was chosen because it included multiple tokens by 4 different talkers and thus overall error patterns were less likely to be affected by idiosyncrasies of individual talkers or tokens.
+Information transfer measures were used in preference to a simple percent correct measure to minimize any effects of bias in the responses.

-The mean information-transfer scores per consonant for both the AR and DYS groups were highly revealing in terms of the difficulty of individual consonants.
-Informationtransfer rates were between 0.4 and 0.6 for five consonants (/m/, /n/, /f/, /v/, /b/) for both groups, and between 0.7 and 0.96 for the remaining seven consonants or clusters (/z/, /p/, /s/, /t/, /d/, /sp/, /st/).
-As shown in Figure 4, the mean information transfer scores for individual consonants across the AR and DYS groups are highly correlated $(R^2 = .965)$, with slightly lower levels of performance for the DYS group.
-In order to assess whether DYS children were particularly poor at identifying weakly marked consonants, mean information transfer scores for the group of weak and strong consonants as identified above were calculated for each individual participant.
-Repeatedmeasures ANOVAs with the within-subject factor of consonant type (weak, strong) and the across-subject factor of participant group revealed main effects of consonant type, F(1, 57) = 1156.7, p < .0001, and participant group, F(1, 57) = 7.7, p < .01, but no significant interaction.
-DYS children showed the same pattern of consonant difficulty as AR children did, and the DYS children did not exhibit particular difficulties with the weakly marked consonant set.
+The mean information transfer scores per consonant for both the AR and DYS groups were highly revealing in terms of the difficulty of individual consonants.
+Information transfer rates were between 0.4 and 0.6 for five consonants for both groups: /m,n,f,v,b/, and between 0.7 and 0.96 for the remaining seven consonants or clusters (/z, p, s, t, d, sp, st/).
+As shown in Figure 4, the mean information transfer scores for individual consonants across the AR and DYS groups are highly correlated (R^2 =0.965) with slightly lower levels of performance for the DYS group.
+In order to assess whether DYS children were particularly poor at identifying weakly-marked consonants, mean information transfer scores for the group of weak and strong consonants as identified above were calculated for each individual participant.
+Repeated-measures ANOVAs with within-subject factor of consonant type ('weak', 'strong') and across-subject factor of participant group revealed main effects of consonant type [F(1, 57)=1156.7; p<0.0001] and participant group [F(1, 57)=7.7; p<0.01] but no significant interaction.
+DYS children showed the same pattern of consonant difficulty as AR children did, and did not exhibit particular difficulties with the weakly-marked consonant set.